any-docs/css/content/reference/selectors/_colon_focus/index.md

 ```

 > [!NOTE]
 > This pseudo-class applies only to the focused element itself.
-Use {{CSSxRef(":focus-within")}} if you want to select an element that _contains_ a focused element.
+Use `:focus-within` if you want to select an element that _contains_ a focused element.

 ## Syntax